 Research Checklist This list of resources is the checklist IHB researchers use when starting a new research project.
 Includes links to digital resources as well as national, state, and regional repositories.

 Pointers for Research reviews the process of good research for students.

 The Indiana Historian 16-page 2-color magazine devoted to one topic in Indiana history.
 Written with a young audience in mind, and great for the classroom.
 Paper copies are available, and digital versions may be accessed 24/7.

 A variety of relevant books are available in our Book Shop.
-Discounts are available for teachers (20%) and schools (25%).
+A 15% discount is available for teachers and educators.

 Also Note: At one time, the Indiana Historical Bureau ran a press and produced a variety of pamphlets and books.
 Many of these out-of-print resources are no longer available elsewhere, and are in the process of being digitized and made available on the web.
 Hard copies of these resources, as well as the Bureau's research files are also available for review by appointment.

 4th grade Morgan's Raid game produced by Ball State University